 Kilcool Village,–Distant sixteen miles from the Castle of Dublin, appears very much decayed, and the scarcity of fuel materially contributes to increase the wretchedness of its miserable inhabitants, whose precarious existence, depending on the occasional refreshment of car-men and feeding of horses, will be totally annihilated when the new Mail-coach road, running in a more horizontal direction, is finished.

 In the 1838 Ordnance Survey Map, Kilcoole is shown with a number of substantial dwellings and essentially the same major road network as today.
 Most houses lie along the main street running from the Upper Green to the intersection with Sea Road.
-Darraghville (later the Convent) was a well established country house in 1838 and shows with its two gate lodges and two areas of walled gardens.
-Other features familiar to modern readers are the old church (in ruins), Woodstock House, Kilquade House, and The Breaches (an area of marsh connected to the sea).
+Darraghville (later the Convent) was a well established country house in 1838 and appears with its two gate lodges and two separate walled gardens.
+Other features still extant are the old church (in ruins), Woodstock House, Kilquade House, and The Breaches (an area of marsh connected to the sea).
 The large Ballygannon Estate is shown in its prime.
 This map was surveyed in the decade before the coming of the railway and the cottages later built along the sea front.
-Other features that have since disappeared are the Corn mill along Sea Road, the stream running under the main street to the mill, and Ballydonarea House (later Greyfort) on the Sea Road.
+Some features that have since disappeared are the Corn mill along Sea Road, the stream running under the main street to the mill, and Ballydonarea House (later Greyfort) on the Sea Road.

 The overall impression from the map is a small, quiet street surrounded by an area of large demesnes and a few smaller but substantial estates.